TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/user-management/org/_index.md

 Choose the rights you would like to grant the organization, and click the **Add organization** button to save your choices.

-{{< note >}} When a user is a member of an organization which is a collaborator for an entity, the user's rights are the intersection of the user's rights in the organization and the organization's rights on the entity. {{</ note >}}
+When a user is a member of an organization which is a collaborator for an entity, the user's rights are the intersection of the user's rights in the organization and the organization's rights on the entity.

 {{< /tabs/tab >}}